wazuh/wazuh-documentation/source/deploying-with-kubernetes/kubernetes-upgrade.rst

     DATA_DIRS[((i++))]="queue/fts"
     DATA_DIRS[((i++))]="var/multigroups"

-Any file that we modify referring to the files previously mentioned, will be changed also the corresponding volume.
-When the corresponding Wazuh pod is created again, it will get the cited files from the volume, thus keeping the changes made previously.
+Any modification related to these files will also be made in the associated volume.
+When the replica pod creates, it will get those files from the volume but keeping the changes made previously.

 For a better understanding, we will give an example: